'Mystery hut' spotted by China's Yutu-2 moon rover gets an explanation

 The "mystery hut," or "house," spotted by China's Yutu-2 rover on the far side of the moon turns out to be -- drumroll, please -- a rock.
-That's not exactly a surprise, but it is an amusing conclusion to the lunar enigma that entranced so many in December.
+This isn't exactly a surprise, but it is an amusing conclusion to the lunar enigma that entranced so many in December.

 Once again, Andrew Jones, a journalist who covers the Chinese space program for SpaceNews and Space.com, alerted me to the latest rover team update with a tweet on Friday, describing the conclusion to the saga as "so underwhelming it's brilliant."